wnyaonjr/MovieExplorer/README.md

 A disadvantage for this architecture is that it oftens create more codes and need to find a way to group related use cases.

 ## Other information
-Jetpack compose was used for this application to showcase enthusiasm in learning new technologies related to Android.
+Jetpack compose was used for this application to showcase enthusiasm in learning new technologies related to Android, I also find it useful specially in reducing boilerplate codes when creating lists.
 Please do note that I can still do layout using XML.